Monday, 24 April 2023

 An example of such a scenario playing out can be seen approximately a decade ago in the uprising known as the Arab spring.
 Several nations in West Asia and North Africa went through a revolutionary fervor with citizens demanding more rights, better living conditions and greater representation in governments.
 In the wake of this, republics such as Egypt, Tunisia, Libya and Yemen all experienced a complete breakdown of civil authority as exemplified by the complete overthrow of existing governments.
 In contrast, monarchies like Jordan, Morocco and Bahrain served as a moderating influence, yes changes were indeed made to these countries but the changes were smoother and did not come in the wake of any long lasting instability.
 This is due in no small part to Kings who proved themselves open to changes.
 Yom and Gause argue that the “Arab Spring might just as well be called the Arab Republics’ Spring” because monarchies remained relatively stable while republican regimes in the region collapsed or experienced monumental shifts.
 What was it that caused the difference where King Abdullah II and King Mohammed VI were able to retain their thrones while men like Hosni Mubarak and Abdullah Saleh were forced demit office?
 Were not the latter democratically elected by their people as a president should be?
 First of all, neither president was chosen by the people, they were selected by a small group of elites, secondly both presidents headed regimes that were notorious for corruption and repression of dissent and third, both of these presidents were siphoning state resources, lining the pockets of their cronies.
 In stark contrast to this stands the Kings of Jordan and Morocco both of whom being in the position that they were in recognized that if they wanted a secure monarchy to pass to the next generation, social and political changes were necessary which allowed them to survive and their people to thrive,

 But wait, you might ask, doesn’t that mean that the royals are just as self-interested as elected politicians?
 Yes, this is so.
-However, it is in human nature to be self-interested even those are doing good often do so with self-interested motives in mind e.g. European powers didn’t abolish slavery out of the goodness of their hearts but because it was economically beneficially to them.
+However, it is in human nature to be self-interested even those are doing good often do so with self-interested motives in mind e.g. European powers didn’t abolish slavery out of the goodness of their hearts but because the industrial revolution meant slavery was no longer profitable to them to them.
 Yet the slaves enjoy the benefit of freedom from the taskmasters once emancipation was proclaimed.
 Similarly, when companies participate in charity work, is it because they are benevolent heroes?
 Not at all, they are looking for the tax breaks that come with it.
 Yet the disadvantaged persons who benefit from the charity efforts are still grateful for it.
 What is my point here, the Kantian worldview of innate human goodness is a fallacy, yet many republics claim this as their legacy simply by virtue of that fact they have a head of state who claims some electoral legitimacy (which at times does not even exist).
 The Machiavellian worldview on the other hand is far more accurate and this is especially because many misunderstand it in the first place.
 In his 1532 masterpiece “The Prince” Machiavelli makes mention of the fact that while a monarch should deal ruthlessly with foreign powers, he should also deal justly and kindly with his own citizens in that way, he will be loved at home and feared abroad.
 Yet in discussing the Machiavellian point of view, scholarship often mentions only half the story.
 The point is this, both monarchs and presidents are human and both are flawed and self-interested, what makes the difference however is that a monarch has far more to lose as he has the next generation to consider whereas a president can only ever see as far as the end of his term.
 Even while still Prince of Wales, we often heard Charles III talk about the kind of world he is leaving behind for his upcoming grandchildren, Joe Biden and Donald Trump on the other hand cannot seem to think beyond the 2024 polls.
 Is it not better then to cast our lot with a head of state that has a longer, more visionary view in mind?

 To be Continued in Part three